 - Special appreciation goes to Carolynne Forster for regularly going beyond the call of duty as our “Office Chick,” (“Office Manager” if you’re chick challenged).
 Good job, Carolynne!

-- Our appreciation to Dorrie Guyan for arranging monthly fellowship dinners for our members and friends at various local restaurants.
+- A highlight of St. David’s social events is the monthly fellowship dinners for our members and friends at various local restaurants.
 These gatherings are always enjoyable.
 Join in and experience the fun.
 The next dinner will be announced whenever restaurants re-open after Coronavirus closures.

-- Kudos to our Thrift House Volunteers.
+- Thank you Thrift House Volunteers.
 More are needed.
 See “Thrift House. . .” above.